AI customer service cost: real 2026 pricing for SMEs

 How quickly does AI customer service pay back?

-For most small and mid-sized teams, the first system is live within a few weeks and speed improvements are visible immediately.
-Conversion improvements usually show up inside the first quarter once there is enough volume to compare before and after.
-Book a call to scope a first system.
+For most small and mid-sized teams the first system is live within a few weeks, and speed-of-reply improvements show up immediately.
+Conversion improvements usually appear inside the first quarter, once there is enough volume to compare before and after.
+In the stem cell clinic example, a £10,500 quarter recovered £42,000 in net saving over the same three months.

 Related implementation paths